tanycypris/Open-Science-Training-Handbook_DE/05ExamplesAndPracticalGuidance/README.md

 ![image alt text](/Images/image_13.png)

-* Materials and tools needed
+* Benötigte Materialien und Hilfsmittel:

     * Large printout of [dimensions of peer review](https://doi.org/10.6084/m9.figshare.4210293): one for each participant and a  communal one ([presentation with animated slides](https://doi.org/10.6084/m9.figshare.4210254) also available)